travis-ci/docs-travis-ci-com/blog/_posts/2013-03-08-preinstalled-php-extensions.md

 important extension that should be preinstalled on Travis, feel free to open an [issue on GitHub](https://github.com/travis-ci/travis-ci/issues).

-I hope that you will enjoy this new feature and that it will make your test settings easier and speed up your builds!
+I hope you will enjoy this new feature and that it will make your test settings easier and speed up your builds!

 Happy testing!